thomasmarsh/python-turtle/turtle.md

 if __name__ == '__main__': main()
 ```

+Notice how much easier it is to change constants like `width`, `height`, and the `step`.
+Logic is also broken down into smaller and easier to comprehend units.

+If we need to change any thing, or if something is broken, performing these steps will make it easier to think through what needs to change and how to do it.
+Instead of thinking about dozens of global variables and imperative statements, we can now think in terms of overall structure and engage our architectural sense.

 **Python Exercises:**
+* Modify `squares2.py` to use different values for height, width, and step.
+Make the same change to the original (pre-refactor) `squares.py`.
+Did you find it more difficult?
+* Using the [modulo operator](https://en.wikipedia.org/wiki/Modulo_operation) (e.g., `123 % step`), modify `squares2.py` to use a window width and height that exactly fits the squares that will be drawn.
+Notice that the program currently cuts off the black border on the bottom and right-hand portions of the screen.
+Can you fix this?
+Try it it with varying values of `width`, `height`, and `step`.
+Compare how you would make those changes in the original `squares.py`.
 * Let's modify `moire_lines` to make a different pattern.
 Try to reason about this change before running it.
 What do you think will happen?

 ```python